Jekyllpub/JekyllPub/README.md

 We encourage you tu contribute with for opening the world of internet content creation to more people.
 Email at contacto@sebastianls.com

+# TO DO

++ User CRUD
++ Admin activation
++ Paperclip-Dropbox gem Integration
++ Article CRUD
++ Tests and Documentation

 # License

 The MIT License (MIT)